SandraBergstrom/PP2/README.md

 - HTML No errors or warnings were returned when passing through [the official W3C validator](https://validator.w3.org/)

 ## Bugs

+### Fixed bugs:
 - Draw function is not working.

-### Fixed bugs:
+Worked it out by creating isFilled() that checks if all boxes are full.
+Then added else if to checkIfWin() and return a draw if true.

 ## Deployment